 November 15, 2016, USTA “Tennis On Point” Mid-Atlantic Section Blog

 “2016 Mid-Atlantic Award Winners”

-USTA Mid-Atlantic (USTA MAS) was pleased to announce the winners, including Jack Schore Tennis and the Montgomery TennisPlex, of the 2016 Impact, Inclusion and Innovation awards for the Section at this year’s Conference and Awards ceremony on November 12, 2016.
-This is the second year USTA MAS has awarded trophies to deserving individuals and organizations who are working hard to promote and develop the growth of tennis in the community.
+USTA Mid-Atlantic was pleased to announce Jack Schore Tennis and the Montgomery TennisPlex, as a winner of the 2016 Impact, Inclusion and Innovation Award at the USTA Mid-Atlantic Conference and Awards ceremony held on November 12, 2016.
+This is the second year USTA MAS has awarded trophies to deserving individuals and organizations who work hard to promote and develop the growth of tennis in the community.
 Read the full story.

 August 2016, Feature of the Month – Billie Jean King’s Eye Coach

 “Billie Jean King’s Eye Coach and Jack Schore Tennis”